 Cons - If interest rates rise, so will your repayments.
 Variable rate loans are harder to budget for as your repayments may differ from month to month depending on whether your lender increases or decreases your rate.

-Pros – Do you own a business, have just started a new job or moved to Australia?
-A low doc or low documentation loan are types of loans available for people who can’t provide the usual paperwork required when applying for a loan.
+Pros – Do you own a business or have you just started a new job?
+A low documentation (low doc) home loan is designed for people who can’t provide the usual paperwork required when applying for a loan.
 Usually you don’t have to provide pay slips and tax returns however you must state your income and you must be able to prove that you can meet the repayments.
-This type of loan is great for people that own a business and can’t provide the usual required documentation to prove a steady income.

 Cons – Usually with this type of loan the interest rate is higher than regular home loans.
 You may also be charged additional fees such as ‘risk fees’.
-They can be seen as higher risk to lenders, so they may ask you to provide other assets such as your car as security against the loan.
+Low doc loans are considered a higher risk loan for lenders so they may ask you to provide other assets, such as your car, for security against the loan.

 Pros – This type of loan offers a lower interest rate for a specific amount of time, usually the first year.
 Targeted at first home buyers who are inexperienced in paying off a mortgage, intro loans can be used as a great way to ease them into the home loan market.
 Depending on the lender, you can usually choose between a fixed or variable interest rate at a reduced rate for a certain period.

 Cons – After the introductory period ends, the interest rate reverts to a higher interest rate, which may not be the best deal on the market.
 You could therefore end up paying a lot more in interest over the entire loan term than if you chose a cheaper deal to begin with.

 In Australia it is recommended that you should save approximately 20 percent of the value of the property that you wish to purchase.